mrdav30/LockstepRTSEngine/README.md

-Lockstep Framework
+Lockstep RTS Engine
 ------------------------
-The Lockstep Framework (LSF) is a framework designed for games that especially need lockstep simulations.
+The Lockstep RTS Engine (LRE) is an engine designed for 3d RTS games with lockstep simulations.
 It includes a deterministic 2D physics engine, pathfinding, behavior system, and more.
-LSF is integrated with Unity, but can be abstracted away.
+LRE is integrated with Unity, but can be abstracted away.

-Special thanks to Liv Games (http://www.livgames.com) and 360 Studio (http://www.360studio.me) for supporting the development of Lockstep Framework.
+Special thanks to John Pan (https://github.com/SnpM) for the hard work and dedication he put into his Lockstep Framework (https://github.com/SnpM/LockstepFramework).
+Also to Elgar Storm for the amazing tutorial he created for developing an RTS game (http://www.stormtek.geek.nz/rts_tutorial/part1.php).

-Under development by [John Pan](https://github.com/SnpM) and  mrdav30 (https://github.com/mrdav30).
+Under development by mrdav30 (https://github.com/mrdav30).

 Features
 __________